integr8ly/walkthroughs/steelthread-0/walkthrough.md

 - Click on launch your project
 - Login when prompted using the ```evals@example.com``` user
 - The create application form will show.
 Choose ```eval``` as the name (this equates to your namespace)
-- When prompted to select target environment choose : ```Code Locally, Build and Deploy```
+- When prompted to select Target Environment choose : ```Code Locally, Build and Deploy```
+- You will need to `Authorize` Launcher to create resources using your OpenShift account.
+This will refresh the wizard and prompt you to choose the Target Environment again.
-- Click the blue down arrows
+- As Authorization is now done, you can click the blue down arrows
 - Under mission select ```Crud```
 - Under runtime select ```Spring Boot```
-- Click the down arrows
+- Click the blue down arrows
 - Under ``` Authorize Git Provider``` you will need to authorize launcher to have access to your github account.
 - Once authorised, under the repository input change the value to ```crud-app```
 - Wait for the down arrows to change color to blue, then click them
 - Click setup application.
-- This will create a repo called crud-app in your github account and deploy the CRUD booster to the eval namespace.
+- This will create a repo called crud-app in your github account and deploy the CRUD booster to the `eval` namespace.

-You can try out this application by going to the eval namepsace and clicking on the route created for this new application.
+You can try out this application by going to the eval namespace and clicking on the route created for this new application.

 # Deploy the Messaging booster

 This is a webapp that connects to the EnMasse address space.
 It allows the user to add new fruit to the inventory of the CRUD app via the EnMasse and CRUD app Integration in Fuse.

-Load up the launcher application.
-This is at ```https://launcher-launcher.<ROUTER_SUFFIX> ```

-- Click on launch your project
+- Following on from the previous application setup, click the `Start new project` button
-- Choose ```eval``` as the application name again
+- Choose ```eval``` as the application name again (This will deploy the Messaging booster to the same project as the CRUD booster)
 - When prompted to select target environment choose : ```Code Locally, Build and Deploy```
 - Click the blue down arrows
 - Under mission select ```Messaging Work Queue```